Places Visited New Delhi - Agra – Jaipur – Bikaner – Jaisalmer – Jodhpur – Udaipur - Delhi Tour Id : IN-01

 After breakfast, you will be transferred to railway station to board the train to Agra.

-Upon arrival at Agra, you will be assisted & transferred and taken directly to Agra Fort for the visit followed by check-in at the hotel.
-(Standard check in time at the hotel is 1400 Hrs).
+Upon arrival at Agra, you will be assisted & transferred to the hotel.
+(Standard check in time at the hotel is 1400 Hrs.).

 Agra Fort